Move to Workfront on Adobe cloud storage

 Storage quota

-Storage is pooled for legacy Workfront objects and Adobe enterprise storage objects.
+Storage is pooled for legacy Workfront objects and Adobe cloud storage objects.
 Each licensed user receives 60 GB of storage.
 There’s no hard cap on storage usage, but Workfront administrators receive email notifications when usage reaches 75%, 90%, and 100% of the quota.

 System admins can go to Setup > System > Customer Info to view current storage usage and quota.